Endometrial cancer: Chemotherapy

 Adjuvant chemotherapy is a recent innovation, consisting of some combination of paclitaxel (or other taxanes like docetaxel), doxorubicin (and other anthracyclines), and platins (particularly cisplatin and carboplatin).
 Adjuvant chemotherapy has been found to increase survival in stage III and IV cancer more than added radiotherapy.
 Mutations in mismatch repair genes, like those found in Lynch syndrome, can lead to resistance against platins, meaning that chemotherapy with platins is ineffective in people with these mutations.
 Side effects of chemotherapy are common.
 These include hair loss, low neutrophil levels in the blood, and gastrointestinal problems.

 In cases where surgery is not indicated, palliative chemotherapy is an option; higher-dose chemotherapy is associated with longer survival.
 Palliative chemotherapy, particularly using capecitabine and gemcitabine, is also often used to treat recurrent endometrial cancer.

-Low certainty evidence suggests that in women with recurrent endometrial cancer who have had chemotherapy, receiving drugs that inhibit the mTOR pathway may reduce the risk of disease worsening compared to having more chemotherapy or hormonal therapy.
-Though, mTOR inhibitors may increase the chance of experiencing digestive tract ulcers.
+Low-certainty evidence suggests that in women with recurrent endometrial cancer who have had chemotherapy, receiving drugs that inhibit the mTOR pathway may reduce the risk of disease worsening compared to having more chemotherapy or hormonal therapy.
+However, mTOR inhibitors may increase the chance of experiencing digestive tract ulcers.